-- a.
-Oil and gas sales prices.
+- a) Oil and gas sales prices.
 The international price benchmarks used by the Group include Brent, WTI and HH (Henry Hub).
 In those countries where international listed prices do not mirror local market circumstances, the prices modeled take into consideration the local market prices.
 For example, in the case of the natural gas market in Argentina, average selling (realization) prices is the benchmark used.
 Year one of the projections is based on the annual budgets approved by Repsol YPF's Executive Committee.
 After year one, prices are projected on the basis of price trends elaborated according to internal reports on the global energy environment that not only take into account in-house forecasts but also consider the "consensus" built from a mixture of consultancy opinions, investment banking estimates and future listed market prices.
 Prices are consistent with those used by the Group to make investing decisions.
-Lastly, if the productive lives of the respective fields are longer than the period covered by the corporate price projections, prices are extrapolated in line with operating expenses and capital expenditures. - b.
-Reserves and production schedules.
+Lastly, if the productive lives of the respective fields are longer than the period covered by the corporate price projections, prices are extrapolated in line with operating expenses and capital expenditures. - b) Reserves and production schedules.
 Production schedules are estimated on the basis of the development plans in place for each productive field.
 These schedules are then used to estimate proven and unproven reserves.
 Proven oil and gas reserves estimates are prepared on the basis of the oil and gas reserves reporting and disclosure requirements and framework established by the Securities Exchange Commission (SEC) and the criteria established by the Society of Petroleum Engineers' Petroleum Resource Management System (PRMS-SPE).
-Unproved reserves are similarly estimated using PRMS criteria and guidelines and are weighted for the risk factors associated with each class of exploration and production assets. - c.
-Inflation and other macroeconomic variables.
+Unproved reserves are similarly estimated using PRMS criteria and guidelines and are weighted for the risk factors associated with each class of exploration and production assets. - c) Inflation and other macroeconomic variables.
 The key economic indicators are inflation, GDP growth and exchange rates.
-The Group's annual budgets and the Business Plan contained a macroeconomic framework for all of the countries where the Group has business operations.
-This data is elaborated on the basis of internal reports about global economic environment which reflect in-house estimates as well as updated external information of relevance (from consultants and specialized organisms). - d.
-Operating expenses and capital expenditures.
+The Group's annual budgets and the d) Operating expenses and capital expenditures.
 These are calculated in year one on the basis of the Group's budgets and thereafter according to the development plans of the assets.
 An escalation factor of 2.3%, in line with the forecast for long-term US dollar inflation, was used for the purposes of performing the impairment test in 2011.